 I cited his bleak opening passage in the biography of my colleague Hildi.
 Thoughout Europe it took many years to remould the physical and ethical landscapes.
-Amidst displacement, famine, vengeance, ethnic cleansing, civil wars, and the consolidation of Communist regimes, people continued to face moral dilemmas as they struggled even to survive.
+Amidst displacement, famine, vengeance, ethnic cleansing, civil wars, and the consolidation of Communist regimes, people continued to face moral dilemmas as they struggled even to survive (cf. Why the First World War failed to end).
 Britain, never occupied, plays a rather minor role.
 Allied observers who had experienced the Blitz were still unprepared for the scale of the destruction of the landscape that they found in Germany.
 And the devastation was worse the further east one travelled.

 * * *

 The battle against the cold this long winter, the continual Government crises and blunders, the cold, wet, delayed spring and everlasting austerity have exhausted us all to the bone.